OpenTrafficCam/OTCamera/docs/index.md

 On the left side you can see the main module [record](record) along with the [config](config) and [status](status) module, which contain variables used across the entire code.

-It is build completly automatically using:
+It is build completely automatically using:

 - [MkDocs](https://www.mkdocs.org/) and
 - [mkdocstrings](https://github.com/pawamoy/mkdocstrings) and
 - [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.

 To work on the docs run the following command to get a live updating server.
-You have to run it on the [OTCamera dev pi](https://opentrafficcam.org/contribute/otcamera).

 ```bash
 python mkdocs serve
 ```

-The site will be publicly served as stativ site on GitHub pages.
+The site will be publicly served as static site on GitHub pages.

 ```bash
 python -m mkdocs gh-deploy
 ```

 This command will build the current site and push it to the OTCamera repository (branch: [gh-pages](https://github.com/OpenTrafficCam/OTCamera/tree/gh-pages)).

+## OTCamera

+::: OTCamera.record.OTCamera